Protecting Wild Salmon in the Willamette: Your Guide to the Draft SEIS

 Background on the Supplemental EIS

-This additional analysis comes after the Corps completed a six-year study on the Willamette Valley dams earlier this year.
+This additional analysis comes after the Corps completed a new operations and maintenance plan for the Willamette Valley dams earlier this year.
 Shortly before finalizing the EIS, released in April 2025, new developments prompted a supplemental study.
 Here’s a breakdown of the two new requirements and the reason for each:

-Studying a permanent end to commercial hydropower production at the Willamette Valley dams: In December 2024, Congress passed the Water Resources Development Act (WRDA) of 2024, which directed USACE to look at a new option, or “alternative,” that would remove hydropower at Willamette Valley dams.
+• Studying a permanent end to commercial hydropower production at the Willamette Valley dams: In December 2024, Congress passed the Water Resources Development Act (WRDA) of 2024, which directed USACE to look at a new option, or “alternative,” that would remove hydropower at Willamette Valley dams.
+Along with our partners, we had advocated for this directive after the Corps had failed to consider options in their original analysis that weren't constrained by the false belief that commercial hydropower generation must continue on the system.

-Implementing a deeper drawdown at Detroit Reservoir in 2026: The National Marine Fisheries Service (NMFS) published a Biological Opinion in December 2024.
-That opinion directed the Corps to implement a deeper fall drawdown at Detroit Reservoir to support fish passage.
+• Implementing a deeper drawdown at Detroit Reservoir in 2026: The National Marine Fisheries Service (NMFS) published a Biological Opinion in December 2024.
+That opinion found that the Corps' proposed plan for the North Santiam was insufficient.
+As a result, the biological opinion required the Corps to implement a deeper fall drawdown at Detroit Reservoir to support fish passage.

 The Threat of Hydropower:

-Hydropower at the Willamette River Basin dams is killing salmon and losing money—to the tune of nearly a billion dollars by the Corps’ own analysis.
-These dams generate less than 2% of the power in the Federal Columbia River Power system, and they are responsible for blocking 75% of access for salmon and steelhead.
+Plans to retain commercial hydropower at the Willamette River Basin dams is killing salmon and losing money—to the tune of nearly a billion dollars by the Corps’ own analysis.
+These dams generate less than 2% of the power in the Federal Columbia River Power system, and they are responsible for blocking 75% of access to habitat necessary for salmon and steelhead in the Willamette basin.

-The cost, which falls on Oregon families and businesses, combined with waste, which is minimal power, is not worth pushing native salmon to the brink of extinction.
-(Federal fisheries managers predict that Willamette salmon could go extinct by 2040 if we don’t take action.)
+The extreme cost for minimal power production is not worth pushing native salmon to the brink of extinction.
+(Federal fisheries managers predict that some Willamette salmon runs could go extinct by 2040 if we don’t take action.)

-Because of the threat to salmon, and the wasteful spending, Congress passed WRDA 2024 to require the Corps to evaluate an alternative operation.
+Because of the threat to salmon, and the wasteful spending, Congress included a directive in WRDA 2024 to require the Corps to evaluate alternative operations.

 Deep drawdowns are a low-cost, effective solution to save salmon, maintain flood control, and return our rivers to a more natural flow.

 For salmon, drawdowns allow juvenile fish to migrate successfully through the dams by temporarily lowering the water level closer to passage routes far down on the dams.
 Without drawdowns, very few juvenile salmon make it to the dams or survive the treacherous trip through the power turbines on their journey to the ocean.
-And after failing to address the problem for decades – to the detriment of the salmon population – the Corps was forced to conduct drawdowns at more dams to improve fish passage.
+And after failing to address the problem for decades, the Corps was forced to conduct drawdowns at more dams to improve fish passage.
 The results have been promising.

 While all dams are different and scientists are working to adjust the drawdown methods for specific dams, studies indicate that deep drawdowns at Fall Creek, where drawdowns have been happening for over a decade, led to a 98-99% survival rate for out-migrating juvenile Chinook salmon and resulted in roughly a ten-fold increase in returning adult salmon.
 This low-cost solution does not require dam removal and has successfully increased juvenile passage and survival through Fall Creek Dam.